roxannardgz/Project-Sprint_6/README.md

 - Toggle to show only vehicles with automatic transmission.
 - Visualize the distribution of vehicle prices.
 - Explore the relationship between days listed and price.
-- Visualize the trends for fuel, type and color for the selection.
+- Visualize the trends for fuel, type and color.

 ## Libraries Used
 - Streamlit: For building the web application.